avimallik/NationalUniversitySGPACalculator/README.md

 # NationalUniversitySGPACalculator
-National Unversity Bangladesh, SGPA Caclculator is one kind of Calculator Which is Specially Made for National University Computer Science and Engineering Students it. it Calculates Each Semester Subject Result and give the the overall SGPA.
-It has also a Feture, It give some Resourse Basis of your Result, Like as If your SGPA is less than 3.0 it give a Button, which contains some link of Learning/Study Site and also give Comment. and it has also a Special Feture, which is to print your result in Text Format
+National Unversity Bangladesh, SGPA Caclculator is one kind of Calculator Which is Specially Made for National University Computer Science and Engineering Students.I made this application becasue in National University Semester result sheet there was no any overall SGPA Value so i decide code built it to find overall SPGA Grade this application is 200 times download. it Calculates Each Semester Subject Result and give the the overall SGPA.
+It has also a Feture, It gives some Resourse, Basis of your Result, Like as If your SGPA is less than 3.0 it give a Button, which contains some link of Learning/Study Site and also give Comment. and it has also a Special Feture, which is to print your result in Text Format